Kingdom of East Anglia

-The Kingdom of the East Angles, informally known as the Kingdom of East Anglia, was a small independent kingdom of the Angles during the Anglo-Saxon period comprising what are now the English counties of Norfolk and Suffolk and perhaps the eastern part of the Fens; the area still known as East Anglia.
+The Kingdom of the East Angles (/en/; Ēastengla Rīċe; Regnum Orientalium Anglorum), informally known as the Kingdom of East Anglia or East Anglia, was an early medieval English kingdom of the Angles during the Anglo-Saxon period, existing from the 6th century to 918 CE.
+It comprised the territory which now constitutes the English counties of Norfolk and Suffolk and perhaps the eastern part of the Fens; the area is still known as East Anglia.

-The kingdom formed in the 6th century in the wake of the Anglo-Saxon settlement of Britain and was one of the kingdoms of the Heptarchy.
+The kingdom formed in the 6th century in the wake of the Anglo-Saxon settlement of Britain was one of the kingdoms of the Heptarchy.
 It was ruled by the Wuffingas dynasty in the 7th and 8th centuries, but the territory was taken by Offa of Mercia in 794.
-Mercian control lapsed briefly following the death of Offa but was reestablished.
+Mercian control lapsed briefly following the death of Offa but was re-established.
 The Danish Great Heathen Army landed in East Anglia in 865; after taking York it returned to East Anglia, killing King Edmund ("the Martyr") and making it Danish land in 869.
 After Alfred the Great forced a treaty with the Danes, East Anglia was left as part of the Danelaw.

-It was taken back from Danish control by Edward the Elder and incorporated into the Kingdom of England in 918.
+The kingdom was taken back from Danish control by Edward the Elder and incorporated into the Kingdom of England in 918.

 History

 The Kingdom of East Anglia was organised in the first or second quarter of the 6th century, with Wehha listed as the first king of the East Angles, followed by Wuffa.
 The Anglo-Saxon genealogy for East Angles gives Wehha as descended from Woden via Caesar.

 Until 749 the kings of East Anglia were Wuffingas, named after the semi-historical Wuffa.
-During the early 7th century under Rædwald, East Anglia was a powerful Anglo-Saxon kingdom.
-Rædwald, the first East Anglian king to be baptised a Christian, is seen by many scholars to be the person buried within (or commemorated by) the ship burial at Sutton Hoo, near Woodbridge.
+During the early 7th century under Rædwald, East Anglia was a more powerful Anglo-Saxon kingdom than its immediate neighbours.
+Rædwald, who was converted to Christianity by his overlord Æthelberht of Kent, is seen by scholars to be the person buried within (or commemorated by) the ship burial at Sutton Hoo, near Woodbridge.
 During the decades that followed his death in about 624, East Anglia became increasingly dominated by the kingdom of Mercia.
 Several of Rædwald's successors were killed in battle, such as Sigeberht, under whose rule and with the guidance of his bishop, Felix of Burgundy, Christianity was firmly established.

 From the death of Æthelberht II by the Mercians in 794 until 825, East Anglia ceased to be an independent kingdom, apart from a brief reassertion under Eadwald in 796.
 It survived until 869, when the Vikings defeated the East Anglians in battle and their king, Edmund the Martyr, was killed.
 After 879, the Vikings settled permanently in East Anglia.
 In 903 the exiled Æthelwold ætheling induced the East Anglian Danes to wage a disastrous war on his cousin Edward the Elder.
 By 918, after a succession of Danish defeats, East Anglia submitted to Edward and was incorporated into the Kingdom of England.